puppetlabs/puppetlabs-peadm/documentation/recovery.md

 * _\<primary-server-fqdn\>_ - The FQDN and certname of the primary Puppet server
 * _\<old-replica-fqdn\>_ - The FQDN and certname of the old replica Puppet server that has failed or is missing
 * _\<replacement-replica-fqdn\>_ - The FQDN and certname of the new replica Puppet server
-* _\<failed-primary-server-fqdn\>_ - The FQDN and certname of the original primary server that the old replica had replaced
 * _\<replacement-avail-group-letter\>_ - Either A or B; whichever of the two letter designations is appropriate for the replacement server.
-It will be the opposite of the server that it is replacing.
+It will be the opposite of the primary server.

-1. If applicable, purge the failed primary server.
-(You may need to do this, for example, if the original primary failed and the promoted replica that replaced it has also failed.)

-        puppet node purge <failed-primary-server-fqdn>

-2. Ensure the old replica server is forgotten.
+1. Ensure the old replica server is forgotten.

         puppet infrastructure forget <old-replica-fqdn>

-3. Install the Puppet agent on the replacement replica.
+2. Install the Puppet agent on the replacement replica.

-**Note**: When designating the availability group of the replacement, use the opposite group (A or B) of the server being replaced.
-This means that, if the old replica server replaced the original primary server, the new replica is assigned the same availability group as the original primary.

         curl -k https://<primary-server-fqdn>:8140/packages/current/install.bash \
           | bash -s -- \